 Youth Internship Program

 The youth interns participate in four to eight weeks of action, learning and service.
-Throughout the internship, the youth experience their city through a unique lens of grassroots organizing and historical context.
-Some of the most powerful moments came from inter-generational sharing such as the walking tour of areas related to water shutoffs- a neighborhood, a water station, a home without water.
+Throughout the internship, the youth experience their city through a unique lenses of grassroots organizing and historical contexts.
+Some of the most powerful moments came from intergenerational sharing such as the walking tour of areas related to water shutoffs- a neighborhood, a water station, a home without water.

 Whether youth were participating in a neighborhood clean up, viewing a documentary, or learning about public speaking they are asked to think deeply.
 This social justice internship supports the young people in combining their lived experience with grassroots theoretical and analytical framework on injustice.